togepro/DNN-Mnist/README.md

 # DNN-Mnist
-Using cplusplus to realize a neuronal network for ecognizing handwritten digits on Mnist data set
+Using cplusplus to accomplish a neural network for recognizing handwritten digits on Mnist data set